Opsio - Cloud and AI Solutions

 Core Concepts of Computer Vision

-At its foundation, computer vision involves capturing, processing, and analyzing visual data to make decisions or take actions based on that analysis.
+At its foundation, image recognition involves capturing, processing, and analyzing visual data to make decisions or take actions based on that analysis.
 The process typically includes:

 • Image Acquisition: Capturing digital images through cameras or sensors